Tiger head coach meets with the media Tuesday.

-Bryan Tibaldi is in his third season with the Mizzou Men's Basketball program.
+Bryan Tibaldi is in his fourth season with the Mizzou Men's Basketball program.
 As the Director of Operations Tibaldi has a variety of responsibilities for Mizzou Basketball, including the organization and oversight of camps, team budget, academics, team travel, ticketing and recruiting.

 Tibaldi brings NBA experience to the Mizzou staff, as he spent two years working for the Chicago Bulls before coming to Mizzou.
 With the Bulls, Tibaldi spent the 2009-2010 season working for the coaching staff as Assistant Video Coordinator.
 He then spent the 2010-2011 season working in the front office as a Basketball Operations Assistant.
 Working with the Director of College Scouting, Tibaldi helped to evaluate college prospects from around the country and manage the Bulls' scouting database.
 In both of his seasons with the Bulls, Tibaldi was fortunate to get the opportunity to be involved in the draft process, helping to coordinate and conduct pre-draft workouts.

 "Bryan helped us to be the most prepared of our college careers," former Tiger guard Kim English said.
 "We had video breakdown of our games, our practices and our opponents, so every time we stepped on the court, we felt like we had an advantage."

 Tibaldi has been around the sport of basketball for most of his life as he was a standout at Traverse City West Senior High School.
 He continued his career as a walk-on and two-year letterwinner as a guard at Michigan State University under Head Coach Tom Izzo.